Þorrablót or Thorrablot (Icelandic midwinter feast)

 Hákarl:

-allowing it to dry.
-The semi-opaque flesh of the belly is called glerhákarl (glassy shark), and is not nearly as popular as the skyrhákarl, which is flesh from the body of the fish.
+Greenland shark, served in small cubes.
+It is prepared by burying chunks of it for several weeks and then hanging them up to dry for several weeks or months.
+The semi-opaque flesh of the belly is called glerhákarl (=glassy shark), and is not nearly as popular as the skyrhákarl, which is flesh from the body of the fish.
 Skyrhákarl draws its name from its resemblance in appearance to the Icelandic curds called skyr.
-The tough glerhákarl is recommended for beginners, as the soft skyrhákarl has been known to cause an involuntary gagging reaction due to its texture.
-Wash down with a shot of cold Brennivín (caraway schnapps).
+The chewy glerhákarl is recommended for beginners, as the soft skyrhákarl has been known to cause an involuntary gagging reaction due to its texture [there are videos on YouTube of both Anthony Bourdain and Gordon Ramsay gagging on it].
+Wash it down with a shot of cold brennivín (caraway schnapps).
 Believe it or not, this is actually good for the digestion - especially before eating the heavy Þorri food.

 Harðfiskur: